About Created2Praise

 “Everyone who is called by My name, whom I created for My glory; I have formed him, yes, I have made him.”

 The idea to create this music blog site came from a nudge from the Holy Spirit.
 I am not sure how it will be received, but if this endeavour encourages you to be moved by the Holy Spirit for a work He has set out for you, please let me know.
-I will be thrilled to hear of your promptings and offer encouragement.
+I will be thrilled to hear from you and offer encouragement.

-I also understand we come from many religious institutes and backgrounds; I realize what I write of and believe may be different from your understandings and teachings, but I hope in such cases, this blog will prompt each of us to think about what we believe and allow us each to search for our promptings from the Holy Spirit as well strengthen our faith and relationship with our Lord Jesus Christ.
+I also understand we come from many religious denominations and backgrounds; I realize what I write of and believe may be different from your understandings and teachings, but I hope in such cases, this blog will prompt each of us to think about what we believe, learn to defend our faith and allow us each to search for our promptings from the Holy Spirit which will ultimately strengthen our faith and relationship with our Lord Jesus Christ.

 About Founder/Blogger Lou-Anne Mayville